-- (24) The price-to-compare notice on residential customer bills and a notice that such customers can obtain a written explanation of the price-to-compare from their electric utility. - (25) Other information required by Ohio law or commission rule or order. - (C) Each electric utility shall publish and maintain an online active bill calculator that shows each and every rate or charge and permits customers to enter their billing determinates to determine the accuracy of their bill. - (D) Any new bill format proposed by an electric utility shall be filed with the commission for approval.
+- (23) A numerical representation of the customer's historical consumption during each of the preceding twelve months, with a total and average consumption for such twelve-month period. - (24) The price-to-compare notice on residential customer bills and a notice that such customers can obtain a written explanation of the price-to-compare from their electric utility. - (25) Other information required by Ohio law or commission rule or order. - (C) Each electric utility shall publish and maintain an online active bill calculator that shows each and every rate or charge and permits customers to enter their billing determinates to determine the accuracy of their bill. - (D) Any new bill format proposed by an electric utility shall be filed with the commission for approval.
 The electric utility should notify the director of the service monitoring and enforcement department when a newly proposed bill format is filed with the commission.
 If an application for sample bill approval is not acted upon within forty-five calendar days, said sample willshall be deemed approved on the forty-sixth day after the filing. - (E) Each electric utility shall, upon request, provide customers with an updated list of the name and street address/location of the nearest payment center and/or local authorized agent, and alternative methods available for payment of customer bills.
 If an electric utility accepts payments from customers via authorized agents, the electric utility shall provide signage to the authorized agent with its logo, or other appropriate indicators, that affirm the payment location as an authorized agent of the electric utility.
 Customers shall not be charged more than two dollars for processing their payments by cash, check, or money order at authorized agent locations. - (F) When a customer pays a bill at the electric utility's business office or to an authorized agent of the company, that payment, including any partial payment, shall be immediately credited to the customer's account where feasible, and in any event be credited to the customer's account as of the date received at the business office or by the agent.
 No electric utility shall disconnect service to a customer who pays, to the electric utility or an authorized agent of the electric utility, the total amount due on the account (or an amount agreed upon between the electric utility and the customer to prevent disconnection), by the close of business on the disconnection date listed on the disconnection notice.
 Payment received by an authorized agent of the electric utility shall constitute receipt of payment by the electric utility. - (G) Each electric utility shall establish a policy for its own personnel and for its authorized agents to handle billing disputes, requests for payment arrangements, and payments to prevent disconnection of service.
-If such matters cannot be handled by an agent authorized to accept payments, the electric utility shall provide customers with its local and toll-free numbers to use at a nearby telephone. - (H) Each electric utility shall credit any customer's partial payments in the following order:
+If such matters cannot be handled by an agent authorized to accept payments, the electric utility shall provide customers with its local and toll-free numbers to use at a nearby telephone.

-Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 51 of 88
+Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 50 of 87